sameerkatija/sc-advance-web-class/README.md

-## RESTful APIs

-RESTful APIs, or Representational State Transfer APIs, are a popular architectural style for designing networked applications.

-### Example Workflow

-Suppose you have a RESTful API for managing a collection of books.

-- `GET` `/books`: Retrieve a list of books.
-- `GET` `/books/1`: Retrieve details of the book with ID 1.
-- `POST` `/books`: Add a new book to the collection (data would be sent in the request body).
-- `PUT` `/books/1`: Update the book with ID 1 (data would be sent in the request body).
-- `DELETE` `/books/1`: Delete the book with ID 1.

 ## Express JS

 Express is a popular web application framework for Node.js that simplifies building and managing web servers.
 It sits on top of Node.js’s built-in HTTP module and provides a higher-level abstraction that makes it easier to handle common tasks in web development.